 - Postpartum Depression has the symptoms of depression and when severe can include suicidal ideation and an inability to care for your baby.

-Seek help for postpartum depression:
+Seek help for postpartum depression immediately:

-- Whether you feel you just have the blues or postpartum depression, do not hesitate to get help immediately, If you have a history of depression or want to be prepared just in case, arrange any and all resources for help that will be available to you.
+- Whether you feel you just have the blues or postpartum depression, do not hesitate to get help immediately, If you have a history of depression or want to be prepared just in case, arrange any resources for help that will be available to you.
 This includes family, your medical providers/therapists and community/hospital programs.